Arise, My Beloved, and Come

-Christians who believe their Lord’s claim to be con-substantially one with the Father in his divinity should do so in all honesty with less certitude of faith unless they also believe what he must have honorably done for his mother as the Divine precept enjoins us to do - that is honor our mother.
+Christians who believe their Lord’s claim to be consubstantially one with the Father in his divinity should do so in all honesty with less certitude of faith, unless they also believe what he must have honourably done for his mother as the Divine precept enjoins us to do - that is honour our mother.
 In true faith and knowledge of God, without which we cannot be united with Him, Christians must understand that Jesus owes it to Himself as God to be true to His own word, considering the essence of His divine goodness and righteousness.
-Our Lord, therefore, could not but obligate himself to honor the woman whom the Father had predestined to be his mother, from whom he acquired his sacred body and precious blood by the power of the Holy Spirit for the forgiveness of sins and the redemption of humanity (Luke 1:35).
+Our Lord, therefore, could not but obligate himself to honour the woman whom the Father had predestined to be his mother, from whom he acquired his sacred body and precious blood by the power of the Holy Spirit for the forgiveness of sins and the redemption of humanity (Lk 1:35).

-Our Lord and Saviour is "one Physician both of Mary and of God" (St. Ignatius of Antioch, Epistle to the Ephesians, 7, circa 110 A.D.).
+Our Lord is the flesh of her flesh; the body he received from his mother in the hypostatic order of his incarnation was "bruised for our iniquities" (Isa 53:5) and his blood which mixed with her blood in his mother's womb was "poured out for many for the forgiveness of sins" (Mt 26:28).
+Our Lord and Saviour is "one Physician both of Mary and of God" (St. Ignatius of Antioch, Epistle to the Ephesians, 7, c.
+110 A.D.).
 He is no ordinary son, which makes his mother extraordinary.
 Jesus could not, then, exercise his power in opposition to the commandment of his heavenly Father without denying his own Divine word which proceeds from the Father in their substantial unity.
-To be true to ourselves, we must honestly say and do what is on our minds and in what we wish to express.
+To be true to ourselves, we must honestly say and do what is on our minds and what we wish to express.
 The Triune God Head is a con-substantial Triune of Persons: Mind or thought, Idea or Word, and Breath or Expression.

-This Catholic dogma boils down to the honor the Son should have for his Mother to be true to himself in his divinity by being true to His own word or decree.
-Jesus could not possibly refrain from doing what he has commanded us to do unless he were not God.
+This Catholic dogma boils down to the honour a son should have for his mother to be true to himself in his divinity by being true to His own word or decree.
+Jesus could not possibly refrain from doing what he commanded us to do unless he were not God.
 Nor could he act in a manner inconsistent with the moral attributes of His Own Divine essence in oneness with the Father and the Holy Spirit if he were truly God-made-man.
 There is no reason for any Christian to believe what Jesus has claimed about his relation to the Father and his Father’s relation to him, if, in fact, he has failed to do the works of the Father.

 and my soul shall be joyful in my God: